monk-io/docs/docs/community/index.md

 There are some basic rules that apply:

-- Any person can enter Monk Contributor Program by:
+- Any person can enter MonkOS Contributor Program by:
-  - Signing up for a Monk account,
+  - Signing up for a MonkOS account,
   - Following steps outlined in documents linked above,
 - Each contributor wishing to receive rewards is bound by the [Contributor Agreement](#).
 - Reward amounts may change without notice,
-- Monk team reviews all applications and has the final say in granting the reward and its amount,
+- MonkOS team reviews all applications and has the final say in granting the reward and its amount,
-- Monk reserves the right to withold rewards and ban contributors in justified circumstances.
+- MonkOS reserves the right to withold rewards and ban contributors in justified circumstances.

 ## Ranking

-Users participating in Monk Contributor Program are ranked by total amount of rewards received.
+Users participating in MonkOS Contributor Program are ranked by total amount of rewards received.

 Contributor ranking is publicly visible at all times on [this page](#).
 Your contributor profile will be visible there once you win your first reward.